equipez/mtools/README.md

 ## Introduction

 This repository contains a set of MATLAB tools.
+Each file in `src` provides a standalone function.

 ## Contact